kxrxh/GoSlither/README.md

 GoSlither is a snake game written in Go with zero dependencies.

-It's based on the classic game "Snake".
+It's based on the classic game "The snake".

 **Unfortunately, it's not compatible with Windows.**